Astrophysics with H.E.S.S.

 The Non-thermal Universe

-So far, the Non-thermal Universe is still pretty much Terra Incognita, and while the sources and collective acceleration mechanisms for particles of TeV energies and beyond are subject of much speculation and theoretical work, the experimental identification of sources and of acceleration mechanisms is challenging.
+Much of the Non-thermal Universe remains to be explored, and while the sources and collective acceleration mechanisms for particles of TeV energies and beyond are subject of much speculation and theoretical work, the experimental identification of sources and of acceleration mechanisms remains challenging.
 Before the advent of advanced instruments such as H.E.S.S., only few—and possible atypical—objects had been detected, and even less had been studied in any detail.

 At the same time, however, the Non-thermal Universe is of significant importance for our understanding of the Universe, its objects, and their evolution.
 In our Galaxy, e.g., the energy density of cosmic rays is comparable to the energy density of starlight, of interstellar magnetic fields, and of the kinetic energy density of interstellar gas.
 In interplay between cosmic rays and magnetic fields influences the evolution of galaxies.
 Nonlinear amplification mechanisms transform a significant fraction of the kinetic energy released in supernova explosions into energies of highly relativistic particles.

-The primary goal of the H.E.S.S. experiment is to provide the experimental basis for an improved understanding to the acceleration, propagation and interactions of such non-thermal populations of particles.
+The primary goal of the H.E.S.S. experiment was and is to provide the experimental basis for an improved understanding to the acceleration, propagation and interactions of such non-thermal populations of particles.

 Using high-energy gamma-rays to locate cosmic accelerators

 Cosmic particle accelerators are believed to accelerate primarily charged particles, such as electrons and ions, by acting on these particles with electric fields or magnetic fields.
 Acceleration can be a one-shot process, where particles are accelerated in huge electric fields generated, e.g., by rotating neutron stars.
 Other modes of acceleration result in a slow, but continuous increase in particle energy.
-In shock waves generated by supernova explosions, e.g., particles bounce between magnetic fields, gaining little bits of energy, and take 10000 years or more until they escape with high-energy from the acceleration zone.
+In shock waves generated by supernova explosions, e.g., particles bounce between magnetic fields, gaining little bits of energy, and take 100s to 1000s of years until they escape with high energy from the acceleration zone.

 The flux of gamma rays from a source region is governed by the density of their charged parent particles, multiplied by the density of the target used to generate gamma rays—the ambient medium, the energy density in magnetic fields, or the energy density in low-energy target photons for the inverse Compton process.
 The energy spectrum of gamma rays is closely related to the spectrum of the parent particles.

-A nice example of how photons can be used to trace high-energy cosmic rays and their sources is provided by the EGRET sky surveys.
+A nice example of how photons can be used to trace high-energy cosmic rays and their sources is provided by the Fermi sky surveys.
 There, the Milky Way shows up as a continuous band of gamma rays, generated in interactions of the cosmic rays pervading the Milky Way with its interstellar gas.
-Superimposed on the continuum are point sources, reflecting acceleration sites or unusually concentrations of interstellar matter.
-The energy regime of the EGRET observations—a few 100 MeV to a few GeV, is three orders of magnitude below the energy range addressed by H.E.S.S., and well below the energies relevant for high-energy cosmic rays, but the example nicely illustrates the basic principles of gamma-ray astronomy.
+Superimposed on the continuum are point sources, reflecting acceleration sites or unusual concentrations of target interstellar matter.
+Except for very strong sources, space instruments such as Fermi run out of gamma rays at energies between a few GeV to a few 10s of GeV, due to the limited detection area.
+This is where ground-based instruments such as H.E.S.S. take over, exploring the gamma ray sky in the very high energy (VHE) domain.
+With the new H.E.S.S.
+II telescope with its larger dish and lower energy threshold, a seamless connection to the Fermi range will be possible.

 Sources of high-energy particles in the Cosmos

 A large variety of sources has been proposed to feed non-thermal particle populations in the universe.
 Many of them belong to the most extreme spots in the universe, regions where energy densities are huge and where the laws of physics are probed under unprecedented conditions.
-H.E.S.S. has already detected a number of new sources, see links given below, as well at the H.E.S.S.
+H.E.S.S. has already detected a large number of new sources - in fact, the majority of all known sources - see side panel.
+The images below show the sky with the H.E.S.S-detected gamma ray sources, as provided by TeVCat (as of July 2012), and the H.E.S.S.
+Galactic Plane Survey revealing a large number of Galactic sources.
+More information is given in the H.E.S.S.
 Source of the Month, the H.E.S.S. publications, and the H.E.S.S. source catalog.